yongjiaw/datacrafts/README.md

     v: Map[String, Int] = Map.empty
   )

-  // recursive definition should be supported,
-  // unless there are members with the recursive type and non-empty default value case class Recursive(v: Seq[Recursive] = Seq.empty,
+  // if there are members with the recursive type and non-empty default value
+  // it'll cause runtime instantiation failure due to infinite recursion
+  // type wise, it should be supported regardless case class Recursive(
+    v: Seq[Recursive] = Seq.empty,
     v2: Int = 1
   )